Frequently Asked Questions

 If you have any yellow pass you can also park in Park and Ride, if you work on both campuses and purchase a main campus pass, KU parking has agreed to add west campus parking to your permit.

 It is expected that you will defend your dissertation during your 5th year of study at KU.
 If you do not feel you are ready after discussing with your research advisor you will need to submit a petition to extend departmental support.
-Please reach out to the academic advisor for more information on the petition process.
+Please reach out to the graduate program coordinator for more information on the petition process.

 It is best that you apply for graduation in Enroll & Pay once the exam has been scheduled.
 If you do not pass you can always rescind the application, but it is much harder to apply for graduation after the deadline.

 To view a checklist of everything that must be completed before the doctoral degree can be awarded, please see the College Office of Graduate Affairs website.
-As always, you may contact the graduate academic advisor if you have any further questions:
+As always, you may contact the graduate program coordinator if you have any further questions: